rossta/rossta.github.com/source/blog/2017-11-05-from-sprockets-to-webpacker.html.md

 This basic config basically says, take any "chunk" (effectively, a module) that is loaded from `node_modules` and occurs in both `vendor.js` and `application.js`, and extract it only to `vendor.js` in a way that can be shared by both modules.
 Rebuilding with this setup fixed our jQuery plugin issue (among other side effects of clobbering global variables).

-## Adding predictable long term bundle caching
+## Adding predictable long term caching

 Our actual usage of the `CommonsChunkPlugin` is a bit more sophisticated as the setup described above does not behave as expected in terms of long term caching.